Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth - NewsBreak

 Marjorie Taylor Greene leads GOP drive to criminalize gender-affirming care for transgender youth

-U.S. Republican Rep. Marjorie Taylor Greene of Georgia, at a press conference outside the U.S. Capitol on Tuesday, Sept.
-20, talks about her bill to make it a felony to perform gender-affirming care on transgender youth.
-(Jennifer Shutt/States Newsroom)
+Georgia Republican Rep. Marjorie Taylor Greene at a press conference outside the U.S. Capitol on Sept.
+20 pitched her legislation to make it a felony to perform gender-affirming care on transgender youth.
+Jennifer Shutt/Georgia Recorder

 WASHINGTON — Conservative Republicans gathered outside the U.S. Capitol on Tuesday to commit to bringing legislation to the floor that would make it a felony to perform gender-affirming care on transgender youth, should the GOP take control of the U.S. House following the November midterm elections.

 “How on earth can this be happening in America?
-It’s hard to even understand,” said Georgia Republican Rep. Marjorie Taylor Greene, the main sponsor of the bill, referring to gender-affirming medical treatments sometimes used by transgender and nonbinary people, including minors.
+It’s hard to even understand,” said Republican Rep. Marjorie Taylor Greene of Rome, the main sponsor of the bill, referring to gender-affirming medical treatments sometimes used by transgender and nonbinary people, including minors.

 The group touted the bill’s 37 GOP co-sponsors in the House, though that number is less than 10% of the chamber’s members, far short of the backing it would need to move on to the U.S. Senate even if Republicans take control of the House.